rleibbrandt/Tutorials/tutorials/hxe-gcp-getting_started_launcher/hxe-gcp_getting_started_launcer.md

 5. After reviewing all configuration options, click **"Deploy"**

-6. SSH into instance, and type `sudo su - hxeadm`.
+6. Use the web based SSH tool and log into instance, and type `sudo su - hxeadm`.
 Follow the prompts to change passwords